underscoreio/essential-scala/src/pages/collections/options.md

 res10: Int = 124
 ~~~

-**Alternative 3: `map` and `flatMap`** -- `Option` supports both of these methods, enabling us to chain off of the value within producing a new `Option`.
-This bears a more explanation -- let's look at it in a little more detail.
+**Alternative 3: `map` and `flatMap`**---`Option` supports both of these methods, enabling us to chain off of the value within producing a new `Option`.
+This bears a more explanation---let's look at it in a little more detail.

 ### Options as Sequences